-LL.M. in Asian Law, Global Business Law, or Sustainable International Development Law
+LL.M. in Asian & Comparative Law, Global Business Law, or Sustainable International Development Law

 Legal practice and legal policy today are interdisciplinary and global.
 Lawyers need a sophisticated understanding of legal and regulatory systems beyond their own in order to advise and lead in a complex world of global challenges.
 We educate lawyers for this changing world.

 The LL.M. programs in Asian and Comparative Law, Global Business Law, and General Comparative Law provides advanced specialist courses for lawyers and policy makers who are pursuing careers in Asian, Islamic, international commercial or development law.
 The programs focuses on global and cross-jurisdictional issues in international governance, institution-building, regulation, commercial transactions, and sustainability.

 University of Washington Law School classes are uniquely designed to team J.D. and LL.M. and Ph.D. students and Visiting Scholars in the same classroom and often in teams working on practical problems.
 The unique mix of U.S. and international LL.M. students in one program also provides a valuable reciprocal learning experience.

 We expect many of our students to sit for the New York or California Bar as part of their preparation for the next stage of their careers.
 We team with a commercial provider of Bar preparation courses, so that students may attend bar preparation classes on the UW campus.